Q&A on UWCSEA admissions

 We allocate places to individual applicants based on our holistic admissions profile, which takes into account the individual profile of the applicant, while also factoring in a number of considerations within the existing cohort, for example gender balance or month of birth.

-Families who have made an application for more than one child are asked to nominate whether they will accept an offer of a place for one child or whether their acceptance of an offered place will be contingent on being able to place all applicants at the same time.
+Families who make an application for more than one child are asked to indicate in the application whether they will accept an offer of a place for one child if the other applicants cannot be offered places.

 How do I know if my application has been received?
 If I have paid the application fee, does this confirm that my application will be considered in the current application round?